Beliefs

 Scripture

 We believe that the Bible, consisting of the sixty-six books of the Old and New Testaments, is the verbally inspired word of God—inerrant in its original autographs, infallible in its prophecies, and providentially preserved in trustworthy translations (1 Cor.
 2:13; 2 Tim.
 3:16; Mt.
 5:18; Lk.
 16:17; Jn.
 10:35; 17:17).
 Therefore, the Bible is the supreme, final, and sufficient authority in all matters of faith and practice (Isa.
 8:20; Jude 3; 2 Tim.
-3:17), as well as a reliable witness in matters of history and science (e.g. 1 Chr.
+3:17), as well as a reliable witness in all matters of education and in all subjects (e.g. 1 Chr.
 1-9; Job 38-41).

 God